arzwa/wgd/README.md

 so for examples of the right input data formats (in particular CDS fasta files for sequence data and GFF files for structural annotation), please have a look [there](https://bioinformatics.psb.ugent.be/plaza/versions/plaza_v4_dicots/download/).
+It is generally advised not to include pipe characters (`|`) in your gene IDs, since these can have special meanings in certain parts of `wgd`.

 **Note on virtualenv:** you can install wgd in a _virtual environment_ (using [`virtualenv`](https://virtualenv.pypa.io/en/stable/)).
 If you